One of the pain points in SCOM is keeping your agents up to date with your current UR level.

 It will replace it with a new discovery that attempts to get the Agent Version from a file, that gets updated with every agent update.

 ***Note: This discovery requires PowerShell on the agents in order to work.
-If you still have old Windows Server 2003 or 2008 agents and have not installed PowerShell, it will simply not return updated version data for those.
+If you still have old Windows Server 2008 agents and have not installed PowerShell, it will simply not return updated version data for those.
 This is not a concern for SCOM 2016, since all SCOM 2016 agents require PowerShell as a minimum requirement.
 However, for SCOM 2012 R2 it is possible to have agents without PowerShell.
-Those will simply retain their previous
+Those will simply retain their previous values.

 In SCOM 2016, it will change this: